Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention

-The processing and interpretation of EEG that has been contaminated with artifacts is not a trivial task.
-While feature engineering and traditional signal processing approaches must be manually tailored to specific artifact types, time scales, and signal sources, deep learning can automate such tasks.
-In this work, we showed that CNN models are powerful tools to solve classification challenges for artifacts in physiological signals.
-Featuring a two-branch CNN, the models learned both, temporal and frequency information of the raw EEG without sophisticated preprocessing.
-This offered a clear advantage over machine learning solutions that require feature engineering steps, such as in \citep{Bahador2020}.
+The processing and interpretation of an EEG contaminated with artifacts are highly challenging tasks.
+While traditional signal processing approaches must be manually tailored to specific artifact types, time scales, and signal sources, deep learning can automate this process.
+In this work, we demonstrated that CNNs are powerful tools for classifying artifacts in physiological signals.
+Featuring a two-branch CNN, our models learned both temporal and frequency information directly from raw EEG data without requiring sophisticated preprocessing or manual feature engineering \citep{Bahador2020}.